mcaveniathor/arx-kw/README.md

 # Tests

 Tests for encryption and decryption are provided for each of the four variants and use the test vectors from the original ARX-KW paper, along with a couple of doctests.
-They can be run using `cargo run`
+They can be run using `cargo test`